vmware-labs/distribution-tooling-for-helm/README.md

  🎉  Helm chart wrapped into "/Users/martinpe/workspace/distribution-tooling-for-helm/mariadb-13.0.0.wrap.tgz"
 ```

+### Unwrapping Helm charts

-**Unwrapping a Helm chart** can be done either to a local folder or to a target OCI registry, being the latter the most powerful option.
+Unwrapping a Helm chart can be done either to a local folder or to a target OCI registry, being the latter the most powerful option.
 By unwrapping the Helm chart to a target OCI registry the `dt` tool will unwrap the wrapped file, proceed to push the container images into the target registry that you have specified, relocate the references from the Helm chart to the provided registry and finally push the relocated Helm chart to the registry as well.

 At that moment your Helm chart will be ready to be used from the target registry without any dependencies to the source.
 By default, the tool will run in dry-run mode and require you to confirm actions but you can speed everything up with the `--yes` parameter.